spartanz/schemaz/microsite/src/main/tut/interpreters/recursive-datatypes.md

 ## Building interpreters

 The construction of an interpreter is guarantied to terminate under certain conditions.
 The `SelfReference` case of the `SchemaF` ADT has a lazy `unroll` field that "performs the recursion".
-Evaluating this field eagerly in an algebra will make the interpretation diverge, but keeping it unevaluated will guaranty the interpretation to terminate.
+Evaluating this field eagerly in an algebra will make the interpretation diverge, but keeping it unevaluated will guarantee the interpretation to terminate.

 For example, if we were to write an interpreter for `org.scalacheck.Gen` (that is, to implement an `HAlgebra[Schema, Gen]`), writing the following makes the process diverge: